The Superhero Power You Need to Know About: Grit

 This is a goal that you can easily achieve.

-2. Develop Good Habits
+2. Develop good habits

 Building good habits is key to growing your grit, says Clear.
 “Mentally tough people develop systems that help them focus on the important stuff regardless of how many obstacles life puts in front of them.
 It’s their habits that form the foundation of their mental beliefs and ultimately set them apart.”